-\subsubsection{Heterogeneous Hardware}
+\subsection{Heterogeneous Hardware}

-According to the AWS blog~\cite{lambda_arm}, AWS Lambda functions running on Graviton2~\cite{aws_graviton}, using an Arm-based processor architecture designed by AWS, deliver up to 34\% better price performance compared to functions running on x86 processors for a range of serverless applications including real-time data analytics.
-To give users with better price-performance, \flock provides function binaries for both x86 and Arm architectures, and users may select different generic function binaries from AWS S3 bucket to create Lambda functions that operate on x86 and/or Arm processors.
-Currently, \flock has 4 versions on S3 --- \texttt{x86\_64-gnu}, \texttt{x86\_64-musl}, \texttt{aarch64-gnu} and \texttt{aarch64-musl}.
+AWS Lambda functions running on Graviton2~\cite{aws_graviton}, an Arm-based processor architecture designed by AWS, deliver up to 34\% better price performance compared to functions running on x64 processors for serverless applications~\cite{lambda_arm}, including real-time data analytics.
+To provide users with better price-performance, Flock offers function binaries for both x86 and Arm architectures.
+Users can select different generic function binaries from the AWS S3 bucket to create Lambda functions that operate on x86 and/or Arm processors.
+Currently, Flock has 4 versions on S3: \texttt{x86\_64-gnu}, \texttt{x86\_64-musl}, \texttt{aarch64-gnu}, and \texttt{aarch64-musl}.

-For Lambda functions using the Arm/Graviton2 processors, duration charges are 20\% lower than the current pricing for x86.
-However, the reported performance difference (19\%) between x86 and Arm by AWS may not include SIMD optimization.
-An unanswered question is who performs better on query operations when AVX2 and Arm Neon intrinsic are employed.
-The Graviton2 processor also has support for the Armv8.2 instruction set.
-Armv8.2 specification includes the large-system extensions (LSE) introduced in Armv8.1.
+For Lambda functions using Arm/Graviton2 processors, duration charges are 20\% lower than the current pricing for x64.
+However, the reported performance difference (19\%) between x64 and Arm by AWS may not include SIMD optimization.
+It remains an open question which architecture performs better on query operations when AVX2 and Arm Neon intrinsics are employed.
+The Graviton2 processor also supports the Armv8.2 instruction set, which includes the large-system extensions (LSE) introduced in Armv8.1.
 LSE provides low-cost atomic operations and improves system throughput for CPU-to-CPU communication, locks, and mutexes.
-To measure the difference between architectures, we compared the latency and duration cost between the two architectures in Section~\ref{sec:expriment}.
+We compare the latency and duration cost between the two architectures in Section~\ref{sec:expriment}.